-- Teaching Computers: These may include desktop PCs, laptops, tablets or hybrid devices (to note, a direct drawdown mechanism for schools for the purchase of Desktop PCs and laptops is available at www.spu.ie to make the process more streamlined and accessible. - Shared Student Computers: These may include desktop PCs, laptops, tablets or hybrid devices. - Projectors including short throw or ultra-short throw, long throw, interactive, or interactive flat screens (IFS) - Networking equipment (e.g. fixed and wireless networking, and including cabling, switches and installation) - Cloud based tools and applications to support learning - Learning platforms these are generally cloud based applications used to support the teaching and learning process. - Local software or 'apps' to support learning. - Other ICT Equipment: This can include relevant and fit for purpose ICT elements to be used to support teaching, learning and assessment.
+- Teaching Computers: These may include desktop PCs, laptops, tablets or hybrid devices (to note, a direct drawdown mechanism for schools for the purchase of Desktop PCs, laptops and hybrid devices is available at www.spu.ie to make the process more streamlined and accessible.
+These can include equipment for the provision of DCG. - Shared Student Computers: These may include desktop PCs, laptops, tablets or hybrid devices.
+These can include equipment for the provision of DCG. - Projectors including short throw or ultra-short throw, long throw, interactive, or interactive flat screens (IFS)

+- Networking equipment (e.g. fixed and wireless networking, and including cabling, switches and installation) - Cloud based tools and applications to support learning - Learning platforms these are generally cloud based applications used to support the teaching and learning process. - Local software or 'apps' to support learning. - Other ICT Equipment: This can include relevant and fit for purpose ICT elements to be used to support teaching, learning and assessment.
 An indicative (though not exhaustive) list includes audio visual equipment such as still and video cameras, speakers, interactive presentation technologies, visualisers, and equipment including mobile laptop/tablet trollies, printers and a school server.